RoySamson-stack/project-management/README.md

 Firebase

 ### Admin
-The admin willl be main user uin the system as they will have main task of assigning jonbs and also ahave function such as: - setting up the project - Dividing the project into tasks - assign tasks to teams - Create new teams if necessary - update any changes to the project - track overall project progress
+The admin will be main user uin the system as they will have main task of assigning jobs and also have function such as: - setting up the project - Dividing the project into tasks - assign tasks to teams - Create new teams if necessary - update any changes to the project - track overall project progress

 ### Team leader